XPRESSyourself/XPRESSpipe/docs/index.rst

 | - Meta-analyses, such as metagene profiles for each processed file and 3-codon periodicity of most-abundant footprint length (useful in ribosome profiling library quality control)
 |
 | `XPRESSpipe <https://github.com/XPRESSyourself/XPRESSpipe>`_ and the `XPRESSyourself <https://github.com/XPRESSyourself/>`_ suite is developed and maintained by Jordan Berg in the `Rutter Lab <https://biochem.utah.edu/rutter/index.html>`_ @ the `University of Utah <https://www.utah.edu/>`_, along with other collaborators.
+|
+| If you don't have any computational experience, please see our "Beginners" guide (link below)

 =================
 Table of contents